rekha-balan/azure-docs-test2-pr.nl-NL/articles/virtual-machines/windows/snapshot-copy-managed-disk.md

 ---
-title: Create a copy of an Azure Managed Disk for back up | Microsoft Docs
+title: Create a snapshot of a VHD in Azure | Microsoft Docs
-description: Learn how to create a copy of an Azure Managed Disk to use for back up or troubleshooting disk issues.
+description: Learn how to create a copy of an Azure VM to use as a back up or for troubleshooting issues.
 documentationcenter: ''
-author: cwatsonMSFT
+author: cynthn
-manager: timlt
+manager: jeconnoc
 editor: ''
 tags: azure-resource-manager
 ms.assetid: 15eb778e-fc07-45ef-bdc8-9090193a6d20